Lead glass: Safety

-Several studies have demonstrated that serving food or drink in glassware containing lead oxide can cause lead to leach into the contents, even when the glassware has not been used for storage.
+Several studies have demonstrated that serving food or drink in glassware containing PbO can cause lead to leach into the contents, even when the glassware has not been used for storage.
 Due to an inability to "indicate a threshold for the key effects of lead," a 2011 World Health Organization committee on food additives "concluded that it was not possible to establish a new PTWI (provisional tolerable weekly intake) that would be considered health protective."

 The amount of lead released from lead glass increases with the acidity of the substance being served.
 Vinegar, for example, has been shown to cause more rapid leaching compared to white wine, as vinegar is more acidic.
 Citrus juices and other acidic drinks leach lead from crystal as effectively as alcoholic beverages.
 Daily usage of lead crystalware (without longer-term storage) was found to add up to 14.5 μg of lead from drinking a 350ml cola beverage.

 The amount of lead released into a food or drink increases with the amount of time it stays in the vessel.
 In a study performed at North Carolina State University, the amount of lead migration was measured for port wine stored in lead crystal decanters.
 After two days, lead levels were 89 μg/L (micrograms per liter).
 After four months, lead levels were between 2,000 and 5,000 μg/L. White wine doubled its lead content within an hour of storage and tripled it within four hours.
-Some brandy stored in lead crystal for over five years had lead levels around 20,000 μg/L.

-Lead leaching from the same decanter decreases with repeated uses.
+Some brandy stored in lead crystal for over five years had lead levels around 20,000 μg/L. Lead leaching from the same decanter decreases with repeated uses.
 This finding is "consistent with ceramic chemistry theory, which predicts that leaching of lead from crystal is self-limiting exponentially as a function of increasing distance from the crystal-liquid interface."

 It has been proposed that the historic association of gout with the upper classes in Europe and America was, in part, caused by the extensive use of lead crystal decanters to store fortified wines and whisky.
 Statistical evidence linking gout to lead poisoning has been published.